Best Selling Platinum Coins

 However, as the price of platinum pushed much higher than gold, interest in Platinum Eagles waned, and in 2003 only 8,007 of the 1-oz Platinum Eagles were minted, compared to more than 400,000 of the 1-oz Gold Eagles.

-In recent years, the price of platinum has been closer to the price of gold, and interest again developed in platinum, resulting in 1-oz products being introduced by established mints and refineries.
+In recent years, the price of platinum has been below the price of gold, and interest again has developed in platinum, resulting in 1-oz products being introduced by established mints and refineries.

 Platinum, the metal